Beryl-Jingxin/update_new_linelists/README.md

 # Update New Linelists

-Upload files to exoweb server
+Upload files to exoweb server.

-Update  new line lists to ExoMol website
+Update  a new line list to ExoMol website.